 He puts the recent phenomenon down to image-consciousness.
 “We suspect that younger readers may wish to be seen with a physical copy of The Economist, exploiting its value as a badge brand,” he muses.

-Younger people also make magazines
+Young people make and buy magazines

 The Economist is far from an isolated example.
 According to Steve Watson from Stack Magazines, which chooses a different independent magazine to send to subscribers every month, the under 25s are leading a rebirth for a certain type of design-led publication.